joseph-grabinger/Coordinator/README.md

  ## Modal Coordinator

  To create a coordinator for modals like `.sheet`s & `.fullScreenCover`s, first a modal route type is needed.
-This route type must be `Routable`-conforming and defines the routes the coordinator should handle.
+Just like the route type for stack coordinators, this route type must be `Routable`-conforming and defines the routes the coordinator should handle.

  ```swift
 enum MyModal: String, Routable {